saraford/three-git-tips/README.md

 1. Why there is no "git undo"
 1. Find when a bug first started occurring in a repo without ever looking at code

+For common commands used in this talk, see bottom of readme

 # Tip 1 - How to demystifying git commands